liminghuang/asrock_deskmini310_hackintosh/README.md

 CPU cooler: NOCTUA NH L9i Fan + CRYORIG C7 Cu

 ## Important task
+- Please use display port on deskmini 310 to connect your monitor
 - Please keep BIOS in 3.x version
 - After copied all kexts to system, please remerber to use tool - Kext Utility to rebuild cache.